CareersContact

 Employment services include preparing refugees for job placement, orientation to U.S. work culture and placement in suitable jobs as soon as possible after their arrival.

 Family and Community Services operates refugee employment services as part of our Workforce Development team.
-CCFCS is a current operator of the NY State’s Targeted Assistance Grant (TAG) and RSSP from the Bureau of Refugee & Immigrant Assistance (BRIA) and also operates a Match Grant program through our Voluntary Agency (VOLAG) partners.
-Through these programs, we maintain a base of over 150 employers in the greater Rochester area and have placed over 250 refugees in jobs annually since 2009.
+CCFCS is a current operator of the NY State's Refugee Support Services Program (RSSP) from the Bureau of Refugee Services (BRS) and also operates a Match Grant program through our Voluntary Agency (VOLAG) partners.
+Through these programs, we maintain a base of more than 100 employers in the greater Rochester area and have placed more than 370 refugees in jobs since 2019.

-Over that time, refugees placed in employment by CCFCS had a 75% job retention rate after 90 days.
+Since 2019, more than half of the refugees placed in jobs by CCFCS became self-sufficient within 90 days of employment.
 Placement services include job search and completion of job applications, job counseling, accompaniment to interview and orientations and follow-up to ensure retention.
 Understanding that appropriate job preparation measures are crucial to placement and retention, Refugee Employment Services provides a variety of services to prepare its refugee clients for work including employment assessment, job preparation classes, individual job counseling, resume preparation and interview skills preparation.

 Want to learn more?